Chloe Ilacqua (2019-Current)

-I am in my first year as a graduate student at Central Michigan University pursuing speech-language pathology.
+I am in my second year as a graduate student at Central Michigan University pursuing speech-language pathology.
 I always wanted to get involved with research but was not sure of what I wanted to do until I saw Dr. Strong present her songwriting project at a conference.
 I knew right way I wanted to be involved in this and immediately asked her if I could be part of her team.
 I love the sense of community in the lab and being surrounded by people who share the same passion for aphasia and identity after aphasia.
 It is so rewarding to see the difference in people’s sense of identity after participating in the songwriting project and I am grateful to be part of this.
 I have always wanted to make a difference in people’s lives and I finally feel like I am doing just that.

-Grace Inch (2020-2021)
+Grace Inch (2020-Current)

 I am an underclassman at Central Michigan University, studying Communicative Sciences and Disorders.
 I joined Dr. Strong’s lab with a goal to understand the world of speech disorders, to further the field of research and to better myself as a student and an eventual speech language pathologist.

 I am currently in the undergraduate program for Speech Language Pathology at Central Michigan University in my senior year.
 I am from Mchenry, which is a city located in Northern Illinois about thirty minutes from the Wisconsin border.
 I just recently joined the Strong Story Lab team with hopes to gain knowledge on Evidence-Based practice and how to conduct research effectively.
 I am looking forward to gaining more experience with aphasia, being apart of a team, and building more connections!

 Lauren Schornack (2021-Current)